epsagon/serverless-plugin-epsagon/README.md

 operation's full data.
 * `handlersDirName` - Customize the name of the directory epsagon stores its handlers in.
 Do not use this option unless you know what you are doing :)
+* `packageJsonPath` - Customize the path of your package.json (default ./package.json)

 ### Function Level Options
 These options are defined at the function level, under the `epsagon` member